 enhance scalability by allowing layers to be scaled independently.

 encourage reusability of components within and across projects.
-For example well-defined QP/C++ Application layer can be reused in different contexts (e.g., with different operating system or different target hardware), saving development time and effort.
+For example, a well-defined QP Application layer can be reused in different contexts (e.g., with other operating systems or different target hardware), saving development time and effort.

 improve maintainability by isolating changes to specific layers.
 This reduces the risk of unintended side effects when modifying the system.